Revenue statistics allow you to measure how much money your support team is generating by helping customers through the purchasing journey.

-What is revenue statistics?
+What are revenue statistics?

 The following statistic parameters are very important to be familiar with:

-Post-sale tickets are requests such as questions around delivery, returns, etc.
+Converted tickets are requests such as questions around delivery, returns, etc.

-When your agents are responding to pre-sale tickets, they have an opportunity to influence the sale, and to convert the customer.
+When your agents are responding to tickets, they have an opportunity to influence the sale, and to convert the customer.

 What are the benefits of this feature?

-How to use the revenue statistics?
+How to use revenue statistics?

 Ask your agents if they think they are relevant and accurate.
-If so, you can create an incentive for them to hit certain numbers, and add the revenue generated from pre-sale tickets as one of your support KPIs.
+If so, you can create an incentive for them to hit certain numbers, and add the revenue generated from converted tickets as one of your support KPIs.

-What if the customer creates two tickets at the same time?
+- What if the customer creates two tickets at the same time?